fryumbla/IRB120-ABB/README.md

 ## 2. Structure of Packages

-* **irb120_description:** This package contains the URDF and XACRO friles for diferents configuration of the robot with grippers.
+* **irb120_description:** This package contains the URDF and XACRO files for diferents configuration of the robot with grippers.
 * **irb120_master:** This pasckage contains a diferrents examples of motion used MoveIt and the joystick&keyboard control of the real robot.
 * **irb120_vrep:** This package contains the communication with V-REP simulator including examples and scenes
 * **irb120_configuration_moveit:** This package contains the diferent MoveIt configuration of diferents configuration of the robot